 - You do not pay any fees to the university you attend.

 - Your accommodation fee is not covered.
-However, if you are thinking of staying in a dormitory, we recommend that you speak to the Erasmus Coordinator for dormitories.
+However, if you are thinking of staying in a dormitory, we recommend that you contact to the Erasmus Coordinator for dormitories.
 If you want to stay in a house, flat or apartment with friends, various opportunities at different prices are available depending on the city.

-Pava Education provides consultancy services for the universities we mentioned in our article on Erasmus in Italy and for all other universities in Italy.
+Pava Education provides consultancy services for the universities we mentioned in our article on Erasmus study in Italy and for all other universities in Italy.
 If you want to study at a university in Italy, fill out the application form immediately.
 Our expert team will get back to you in a short time.